David-Cary/dom-shorthand/README.md

 Should you need it, there's also a `validateDOMShorthand` function to check if any unknown value matches at least 1 of these shorthand profiles.
 There are also dedicated functions to create descriptions for specific node types from a set of parameters.
 These are less flexible that using `shorthandToDOMDescription`, but can be faster if you already know what type of node you want (ex. `createElementDescription('DIV')`).

 As of version 1.1.0, we've added a `shorthandToHTML` function so you don't need the overhead of creating nodes to get the html.

+In version 1.2.0, that's joined by `setChildNodesFromDescriptions`.
+As the name suggests, that lets you populate the children of a target node from an array of child descriptions.
+This can be useful if you want to make alterations to a selection without outright replacing the target nodes.